bengfarrell/rgf-blog/content/blog/2015-04-03-akiyoshi-cabernet-sauvignon-2013.md

 I think it's safe to say I like David Akiyoshi's wines despite wanting more balance in this one.
 If you're intrigued, you can purchase his 2013 Cabernet Sauvignon through NakedWines.Com.

 It's selling for $18.99 if you aren't an Angel with NakedWines.Com, which is a fair deal.
-If you are an Angel, it's an amazing deal at $10.99!
-To find out more about the NakedWines.Com Angels program, click here.
+If you are an Angel, it's an amazing deal at $10.99!.

 _Reviewed 10 March 2015._